 In combination with Medicare, AHCCCS Medicaid coverage helps qualified individuals pay for health insurance and out-of-pocket medical expenses including:

 - Lab and X-rays

 - Hospital Services

 - Physical Exams

 If you qualify for AHCCCS Medicaid, you may also qualify for dual eligible Medicare Advantage benefits.
 Dual eligibility can add a number of additional benefits to your health insurance coverage including help with vision, hearing aids, meals, transportation, prescription and over the counter health aids and medications.

 Get Your Best Medicare Benefits

-Are you taking advantage of your best Medicare benefits?
+Are you taking advantage of your best Medicare and AHCCCS Medicaid benefits?
 Find out!

 Leer más en Español.